 - Food Defense Plan Signatures

 For the Food Defense Plan Builder (FDPB) v2.0 to operate correctly, your computer configuration must meet the minimum requirements outlined in the table below.
-Note that the FDPB does not work on the MAC operating system.
+Note that FDPB v2.0 will only operate on Microsoft Windows operating system.
+It does not work on the MAC, Chrome or any other operating systems.

 |Computer||2.80 GHz||3.0 GHz|